MicrosoftDocs/OData-docs/Odata-docs/webapi/modelbound-attribute.md

 #### Multiple Attribute

 We can see that the we can have multiple OrderBy attributes, how are they merged?
-The answer is the Attribute on a class with a constrained set of properties gets high priority, the order of their appear time doesn't matter.
+The answer is the Attribute on a class with a constrained set of properties gets high priority, the order of their appear doesn't matter.

 #### OrderBy Attribute on EntityType and ComplexType